Experience (EXP) H1 2026 earnings summary

 H1 2026 earnings summary

-Revenue from continuing operations grew 5% year-over-year to AUD 67.5 million (or $67.2 million), with underlying EBITDA up 1% to AUD 10.5 million, and net profit after tax up to AUD 2.6 million.
+Revenue from continuing operations grew 5% year-over-year to AUD 67.5 million (or $67.2 million), with underlying EBITDA up 1% to AUD 10.5 million, despite significant external challenges.

-Business performance was largely in line with the prior year, with strong New Zealand results offsetting softer Australian performance amid significant external challenges including weather, inflation, and industrial action.
+Business performance was largely in line with the prior year, with strong New Zealand results offsetting softer Australian performance.

 Financial highlights